How will the consultants' strikes affect my cancer treatment?

 How long will consultants be striking for?

-Many consultants in England were involved in strikes in July and August 2023.
-It has since been announced that there will be further strike days on 19-20 September and 2-5 October 2023.
+Many consultants in England were involved in strikes between July and October 2023.

 How might this impact my care?